Savings & Health

-New Moon Pads unique design, workmanship, and high quality fabrics give them twice the life expectancy than that of other pads, which means they cost half as much in the long run.
+New Moon Pads unique design, workmanship, and high quality fabrics give them over twice the life expectancy (10 years) than that of other pads (3 to 5 years), which means they cost less than half as much in the long run.

 ENVIRONMENTAL & FINANCIAL SAVINGS